Installation Tips

 Step 2 - Cabling, Mounting & Termination

 This stage is simple for wireless devices but more involved for hardwired systems.
 Whether you’re installing yourself or using a professional, safety comes first.
-Always ensure installers are licensed and insured.
+All installation work must be performed by appropriately licensed and insured trades where required.

 Best Practices: